Who can attend Camp Summit?

 I'm a parent, how do I register?

 If you are a parent or participant, first contact your Parish's youth leader.
-They must first register you/your child and then you will receive an email with the entire online form to complete.
+If your parish is registered for Camp Summit, they will have a link to the online form to complete.

 I'm a group leader, how do I register?

 If you are the leader for your parish group, please visit the Parish Leaders page for more information, registration instructions, and deadlines.
-If your parish is not listed or you are a new parish or contact, please email us.
+Registration will open for leaders on January 20, 2023.

 What if I don't have a parish group?